James Sutton

 PERSONAL STATEMENT

 Welcome to my bio page.
 I accidentally stumbled upon sociology as a beginning college student, and I have been passionate about a range of sociology and criminology topics ever since.
-It is therefore a privilege to have a job that entails thinking, reading, writing, and talking about the topics that interest me most.
+I therefore consider it a privilege to have a job that entails thinking, reading, writing, and talking about the topics that interest me most.
 I was born and raised in Long Beach, California, and I then moved to Ohio to attend graduate school.
 Despite the fact that I now live in New York, I still actively maintain a California identity and return home whenever I can.

-I began teaching in 1999, and in the years since I have taught at a large research university, a public comprehensive university, a community college, and a selective private liberal arts college.
+I began teaching in 1999 and have now taught at a large research university, a public comprehensive university, a community college, and a selective private liberal arts college.
 I was a visiting faculty member at Hobart and William Smith Colleges in 2006-2007.
 I then spent five years teaching in a tenure track position in Northern California before returning to HWS in 2012 for a permanent position.
+I earned tenure in 2016 and was promoted to full professor in 2023, and I have previously served as Chair of the Sociology Department and Chair of the Institutional Review Board (IRB).

 I thoroughly enjoy interacting with students, and I have had the pleasure of teaching a number of different courses at the institutions I have worked for.
 I strive to engage students in the classroom, across campus, and within the broader community.
-Over the years I have supervised a number of internships, independent studies, and honors projects, conducted approximately 50 field trips to prisons in multiple states for an estimated 500-700 students, fostered relationships with community organizations and law enforcement agencies, and organized campus visits from several high profile speakers (including James Schuler, Cindy Best, Linda Dynel, Marsha Weissman, and exonerated former death row prisoners Shujaa Graham, Kirk Bloodsworth and Sabrina Butler).
+I have supervised a number of internships, independent studies, and honors projects over the years.
+I have also conducted approximately 50 field trips to prisons in multiple states for an estimated 700 students, and I have fostered relationships with community organizations and law enforcement agencies.
+I have also organized campus visits from several high profile speakers (including James Schuler, Cindy Best, Linda Dynel, Marsha Weissman, and exonerated former death row prisoners Shujaa Graham, Kirk Bloodsworth and Sabrina Butler).

 I have been trained to deliver Inside-Out courses and was a member of the Steering Committee for the HWS Second Chances Prison Education Program before the program was subsumed by the Cornell Prison Education Program in 2016.
 I have also received multiple gang specialist certifications from the National Gang Crime Research Center, and I have completed the annual Colonel Henry F. Williams Homicide Investigation Seminar with the New York State Police.
-As one of the few criminologists who works at a ‘top 100’ liberal arts college in the U.S., I am constantly thinking about new ways to pursue criminology and criminal justice within a liberal arts setting.

 Auburn Prison